 All dogs/ puppies will be spay/ neutered, current on vaccinations, Heartworm tested, given preventative care- flea/ tick & deworming treatments, microchipped, and be licensed with the City if you live within City Limits of Lodi.

 All cats/ kittens will be spay/ neutered, current on vaccinations, Felv/ Fiv tested, given preventative care- flea/ tick & deworming treatments, microchipped, and be licensed with the City if you live within City Limits of Lodi.

 - Be at least 18 years of age

 - Live where pets are allowed

 The City of Lodi Animal Services reserves the right to deny adoptions in certain circumstances.
-Please visit the Lodi Animal Shelter and the PALS adoption center during our adoption hours.
-To view animals available for adoption in Lodi, visit Petfinder.
+Please visit the Lodi Animal Shelter during our adoption hours or view our animals online.

 Barn Cat Program

 Lodi Animal Shelter receives numerous cats which are brought in who cannot live as house pets.
 These cats are mostly feral or semi-feral cats that cannot acclimate to an indoor environment but can live outdoors comfortably.
 They still need to be provided with shelter, dry food, and water.